SeaHogs/tp/docs/UserGuide.md

 ### Deleting an appointment : `deletea`

-Deletes an exist appointment from the appointment list by providing the index of the appointment in the list.
+Deletes an existing appointment from the appointment list by providing the index of the appointment in the list.

 Format: `deletea INDEX`